-- while the backup is being created (unless when using Inline Tape Copy).
+- while the backup is being created.

 - when the backup has expired.

 - using the NetBackup scheduler to automatically schedule duplications.

 - of the NetBackup catalogs.

 - when it is a multiplexed duplicate of the following:

-- FlashBackup

 - NDMP backup

 - Backups from disk type storage units

 - Backups to disk type storage units

 - Nonmultiplexed backups